This Accounting Standards Update addresses the current diversity in practice when accounting for joint venture formations.

 The OMB has released the 2022 Compliance Supplement, which is effective for audits of fiscal years beginning after June 30, 2021.

 SAS 136 includes requirements to communicate reportable findings identified as a result of testing relevant plan provisions.

 Plan administrators should consider all implications of an ERISA Section 103(a)(3)(C) election before the election is made.

-ASU 2021-10 will require business entities to disclose information about certain types of government assistance they receive.
+The Accounting Standards Update (ASU) 2021-10 is intended to increase transparency by requiring business entities to disclose information about certain types of government assistance they receive.